AmrHuss/MarvelRivals-cheat/README.md

 MarvelRivals Cheat

-The code base was created quickly in around 30 minutes, so it may be a bit rough, but it works!
+The  base was created quickly in around 30 minutes as a joke in but it works!!

 Features: